OptimalBits/ground/Readme.md

 performance and responsivity.
 The major implication of this is that you have always to place your listeners before you emit, otherwise the event will be missed.

-##Property bindings

-##Reference Counting

-In Ground we provide a reference counting mechanism.
-Reference counting is a simple yet quite effective method to avoid memory and event leaks.

-The Base class in Ground provides two methods: retain and release.
-The former is used to increase the reference counter, its called retain because it expresses that the object that called it "retains" a reference to it.
-It is equivalent to sharing the ownership of the retained object.
-It also means that the object that called *retain* is now responsible of calling *release* when it is not needed anymore.

-Every time *release* is called, the reference counter is decremented, and when it reaches zero, the object is destroyed by calling the method *destroy*, which is also part of the Base class, although it is quite often overrided to perform customized clean ups for your classes.

-It may seem strange that we need a reference counting mechanism when javascript includes a garbage collector.
-Garbage collection is a powerful facility that helps in releasing un-used objects, but the garbage collector is only able to free objects that are not referenced by any other object.
-In complex applications, it is necessary some structured mechanism in order to un-reference the objects so that the garbage collector can do its job.
-Also, besides memory, we want to avoid *event leaks*, which occour when some event are still listening even if we do not care of them anymore.
-In Ground when an object is destroyed , by default, all the events associated to it are also removed.

 ##Undo / Redo